A sentence by sentence analysis of Rachel Stewart’s NZ Herald November 2018 article

 These two sentences and the next one are the only part of the article that the Media Council found against.
 Transactivist memes – “transwomen are women, my right to exist, sex is more than what’s between my legs, the science on sex is not settled, no debate” – these don’t come from nowhere and they don’t cost nothing.
 They need workshops and focus groups neither of which come cheap.

-Jennifer Bilek has identified that some very powerful trans identified men are behind this movement including the very men named by Stewart.
+Jennifer Bilek has identified that some very powerful trans identified men who are behind this movement as well as the very men named by Stewart.
 Oxford-based NZ professor Michael Biggs has followed the same money trail from Soros’ Open Society Foundation and found that the Foundation “fully supports the objectives of transgender activists.”
 He showed that $3.07M US (or 0.3%) of the Foundation’s total grant-making in 2016-2017 was to support the transgender project.
 Biggs focusses on the “Transgender day of Remembrance“ a worldwide project with a high media profile even in countries like NZ and even in years when no murders have occurred.
 (Consider in contrast the murders of women in NZ for whom there a complete lack of public acknowledgement let alone funded remembrance.)

 But it’s much, much more than that.
 LGB organisations used to struggle to run phone lines and were largely volunteer run and were rarely never supported by big money or by government.
 LGBTQI organisations in contrast seem to get millions in corporate sponsorship and are also funded by government.
-For example in the UK organisation Stonewall received funding of 8.7 m pounds in 2018 increasing by more than double income and ten fold in staffing over 4 years.
+For example in the UK organisation Stonewall received funding of £8.7 m in 2018 increasing by more than double income and ten fold in staffing over 4 years.
 (The organisation became a trans-inclusive organisation in 2015 and it’s hard not to conclude that the money is associated with its new status).
 NZ’s Rainbow Youth had an anticipated income of almost $NZ⅓ million in 2016 (when I checked the last year the Annual Report contained information on income) and has grown since allowing it to move to bigger premises and fund an “education team” and regional offices.

 Why?
 Because investors want to help normalise the altering of basic human biology, and Big Pharma stands to make a fortune.
 It’s already started.